 The good news is that bruxism is manageable with the right approach.
 Your dentist can recommend treatments based on the severity of your condition and its underlying causes.

-• Custom Mouthguards: These are specially designed to fit your teeth and prevent grinding at night.
+- Custom Mouthguards: Specially designed to fit your teeth and prevent grinding at night.
 They act as a protective barrier, reducing pressure on the teeth and jaw.

-• Stress Management: Since stress is a significant trigger for bruxism, relaxation techniques, mindfulness practices, and counseling can be beneficial.
+- Stress Management: Since stress is a significant trigger for bruxism, relaxation techniques, mindfulness practices, and counseling can all help reduce clenching.

-• Behavioral Therapy: Learning how to properly position your tongue, teeth, and lips can help alleviate daytime clenching.
+- Behavioral Therapy: Learning how to properly position your tongue, teeth, and lips can alleviate daytime clenching.
 Biofeedback tools can also train you to reduce muscle tension.

 Take the First Step Today